McNepp/QApplicationContext/README.md

 The last step done in `ApplicationContext::publish()` for each service is the invocation of an *init-method*, should one have been registered.

-*Init-methods* are supplied as part of the `ServiceConfig`.
-They can be specified by supplying the method's name to `ServiceConfig::withInitMethod(const QString&)`.
+*Init-methods* are supplied as part of the `service_config`, for example like this:

+    context -> registerService<PropFetcherAggregator,Dependency<PropFetcher,Cardinality::N>>("propFetcherAggregator", service_config{{}, false, "init"});

+or, more conveniently:

+    context -> registerService<PropFetcherAggregator,Dependency<PropFetcher,Cardinality::N>>("propFetcherAggregator", {}, false, "init");

 Suitable *init-methods* are `Q_INVOKABLE`-methods with either no arguments, or with one argument of type `QApplicationContext*`.

+## Resolving ambiguities

+Sometimes, multiple instances of a service with the same service-type have been registered.
+(In our previous examples, this was the case with two instances of the `PropFetcher` service-type.)
+If you want to inject only one of those into a dependent service, how can you do that?
+Well, using the name of the registered service seems like a good idea.
+The name of a dependency can be supplied to the helper-class `Dependency`.
+Previously, we did not ever need to instantiate a `Dependency`, but rather used it as a type-argument only.
+Now, we will create an instance of `Dependency` and supply a name to it:

+    context -> registerService<PropFetcherAggregator>("propFetcherAggregator", service_config{{}, false, "init"}, Dependency<PropFetcher,Cardinality::N>{"hamburgWeather"});

 ## The Service-lifefycle